node-red/raspbian-deb-package/README.md

 Firstly it does an apt-get update and installs node.js and npm.

 It then npm installs the latest Node-RED from npm.
-This can take 10-15 mins on a Pi 1.
+This can take 20-30 mins on a Pi 1.

-It also installs the node-red-admin tool, and a few useful extra nodes.
+It also installs a few useful extra nodes.

 Then it removes a load of crud files from all the installed dependancies - such as test, doc, samples, examples and so on.